A Few Winning Synopses

 whenever they are alone.

-a picnic basket raffle as a fundraiser for clients.
-Since she will
+picnic basket raffle as a fundraiser for clients.
+Since she will be

-be busy managing the event, Tracy leaves Hannah in Riley’s care for
+busy managing the event, Tracy leaves Hannah in Riley’s care for a

-a few hours.
-Immediately after the raffle, Tracy learns that Riley
+few hours.
+Immediately after the raffle, Tracy learns that Riley has

-has allowed Hannah to attend a play date in the home of a family
+allowed Hannah to attend a play date in the home of a family Tracy

-Tracy is angry at the risk he has taken with her child.
-But her
+is angry at the risk he has taken with her child.
+But her initial

-initial fear for Hannah’s safety lasts long beyond the child's
+fear for Hannah’s safety lasts long beyond the child's return.
+Her

-return.
-Her quarrel with Riley becomes more significant when she
+quarrel with Riley becomes more significant when she understands the

 K. Hagan, Hand-Me-Down Heartbreak -- Synopsis 6